10 Best Career Tips from Regional COO of a Multi-Million Dollar Company

 A fresher should understand his or her inherent strength, liking/passion, and long-term objective before applying for a job.
 Usually, a big company backed by a good financial offer is the key criteria, and that’s where we make a mistake.
 Instead of looking at what the company is offering, we should first ask ourselves where do we want to go?
 And is the current offer meeting that objective?

-2. After Joining the first job, what a person must ensure to make a right impression?
+2. After Joining the first job, what a person must ensure to make the right impression?

 It depends on a host of factors like,